 - Enjoy contemporary theatre from up-and-coming talent at Lyric Hammersmith.

 - Take in the riverside views from one of Hammersmith’s pubs, including the Old Ship, the Blue Anchor and The Dove, which is home to London’s smallest bar.

 - Follow in the footsteps of legends such as Bob Marley, the Beatles and the Rolling Stones with a live gig at art deco Eventim Apollo, Hammersmith.

-- See a play at Alexandra Palace’s theatre, which has been restored to its former grandeur after 80 years of disuse – it’s easily accessible from Wood Green Tube station via the W3 bus (which runs all night on Saturdays).
+- See a play at Alexandra Palace’s theatre, which has been restored to its former grandeur after 80 years of disuse.
+Alexandra Palace is easily accessible from Wood Green Tube station via the W3 bus (which runs until midnight).